4 Ways to Scale WordPress for the Enterprise

 What do all three of these statements have in common?
 They were all true a decade ago, and none of them are now.
 These days, Netflix is known for original content delivered digitally.
 Apple is rolling out the latest in its ever popular iPhone series.
 And, most importantly, WordPress has evolved into a full-featured CMS for any size company.

 Granted, the WordPress implementations that companies like Microsoft and Facebook use are far more complex than 10-year old blogging sites.
-There are unique challenges that enterprise organizations face when scaling up WordPress.
+There are unique challenges that enterprise organizations face when scaling up WordPress that drive them to look for alternatives to WordPress enterprise hosting.

 Here’s how you can fine-tune your WordPress implementation to meet your enterprise’s needs.